KrammyGod/DiscordPingBot/README.md

 ## Setup
 The setup is very simple, but it can be customized which is for advanced users only.
 The basic setup is to set the correct environment variables as shown below:

+First grab the files by forking/cloning, or downloading the zip.
+Then, navigate to the directly in your command line, and install requirements by running `python -m pip install -r requirements.txt`.
+If python is undefined, you must add python to PATH (plenty of resources online).
+Then we need to setup the environment variables.

 On windows: Go to search -> type `environment` and click "Edit the system environment variables".
 In the pop-up, click "Environment Variables...".
 In user variables, create new environment variables according to this list: